 Skills to Pay the Bills

-Skills to Pay the Bills Soft Skills Training provides teen participants with practical, hands-on techniques to help with every day communications such as when talking to someone, working with someone, making a decision, and more.
+Skills to Pay the Bills Soft Skills Training is a Fee For Service usually funded through the Division of Vocational Rehabilitation.
+This program provides teen participants with practical, hands-on techniques to help with every day communications such as when talking to someone, working with someone, making a decision, and more.
 Soft skills help individuals get along with others at home, at school, and at work.
 People use soft skills every day when talking to someone, working with someone, making a decision, and more.
 Employers like to hire people with good soft skills.
 So, how are good soft skills developed?
 Through practice!